znkbnk/React-15-Habit/README.md

 of days taken to achieve the goal.
 - This message should replace the goalDays display for completed habits.

-Step 8: Display "day" or "days" Based on the Number

 - In your rendering logic:
 - When displaying the message for achieved goals, check if the number of days taken is 1.